 Incidents may also arise from cables that have been damaged but left unreported and unrepaired.

-The project client and/or his co-ordinator must provide information to designers and contractors about underground services so that risk can be eliminated or reduced.
+The project client with the help of the principal designer (where one exists) must provide relevant information (known as pre-construction information) to designers and contractors about underground services so that they can plan the work to eliminate or reduce risks.

 You may need to make dead for the work to proceed safely.
 Electricity companies are required to give five days' notice to customers whose supply is to be disconnected.